Key Concepts

 Bonds, Fixed Interest & Cash

-Defensive assets are low-risk investments that aim to provide protection for the capital invested.
+Defensive assets are low-risk investments that aim to protect the capital invested.
 They generally have lower returns over the longer term but lower risk in the short term.

 Type